MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 2.3.
 Create a `WalletAccount`

-After it is connected, you can create a new `WalletAccount` instance using the `starknet.js` library.
+After the wallet is successfully connected to the dapp, you can create a new `WalletAccoun` instance using the `starknet.js` library.
 This allows interaction with the Starknet network using the connected wallet.

 ```typescript
 import { WalletAccount } from "starknet";